nickmckay/Lakes380CoreDepthTools/README.md

 `library(Lakes380CoreDepthTools)`

 Currently, the functionality is pretty basic.
 To convert core-section depth to depth below lake floor, use the function `coreSection_to_dblf()` with the corename and depth below the top of the core liner.
 You can run it for one or more depths.
-Here is an example:
+Here is an example that will calculate depth below lake floor for 20 to 30 cm below the core liner in core L380_DUNCA3_LC4U_2:

-`dblf <- coreSection_to_dblf("L380_DUNCA3_LC4U_1",50:110)`
+`dblf <- coreSection_to_dblf("L380_DUNCA3_LC4U_2",20:30)`

 This will return a dataframe with the depths and some metadata.